guptronakk/Link-Shortener/README.md

               2) users.sql

-Step -9   Run in browser
+Step -9   Run in Browser

           localhost:8888/ls/     (FOR MAC)
           localhost/ls/          (FOR WINDOWS)